codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 Selecting Data
 **************

-The following functions allow you to build SQL **SELECT** statements.
+The following methods allow you to build SQL **SELECT** statements.

 Get
 ===